 This venison stew for the slow cooker was inspired by a blogger recipe challenge.

-I was partnered with Corina at Searching for Spice, and tried her recipe for Slow Cooked Juniper Beef Stew so I could use up some of the venison in my freezer.
 Since Corina wrote that juniper berries were used in Scandinavian and Central European stews with venison, I knew it would be perfect!

 While the combination of juniper berries, cloves, allspice and nutmeg was not what my family was used to, it was a deliciously wonderful change from the Herbes de Provence type blend that I usually add to my slow cooker venison stews.